 The LISTO is a government payment of up to $500 to help boost the super savings of low-income earners.

-If you’re eligible, the government will automatically refund the tax you paid on any before-tax contributions (like salary sacrifice and employer contributions).
+If you’re eligible for a low-income super tax offset, the government will automatically refund the tax you paid on any before-tax contributions (like salary sacrifice and employer contributions).

-The ATO will pay your refund into your super after you lodge your tax return.
-If you’ve reached your preservation age and retired, you may be eligible to have the LISTO paid directly to you rather than into your super.
+The ATO will pay your refund into your superannuation account after you lodge your tax return.
+If you’ve reached your preservation age and retired, you may be eligible to have the LISTO paid directly to you rather than into your super account.

-Make sure we have your Tax File Number—we can’t accept the LISTO payment without it.
+Make sure we have your Tax File Number—we can’t accept the low-income super tax offset payment without it.

 To be eligible for the LISTO you must:

 - have received before-tax contributions in your super account for the financial year.
 This includes any payments from your employer.